 Here are a few ways to adapt this pasta and kidney beans soup to suit you.

-- Beans - instead of kidney beans you could use white cannelini beans
+- Beans - instead of kidney beans you could use white cannellini beans.

-- Spicy - you can add more or less chilli flakes to this pasta and kidney beans soup to adjust the heat level
+- Spicy - you can add more or fewer chilli flakes to this pasta and kidney beans soup to adjust the heat level.

 Equipment